poliva/a-instant/README.md

 ## Key Features

 - **Universal**: Works in any application where you can highlight text
-- **Multiple AI Providers**: Supports OpenAI, Anthropic, Google, Groq, DeepSeek, and local models via Ollama
+- **Multiple AI Providers**: Supports OpenAI, Anthropic, Google, Groq, DeepSeek, Mistral, and local models via Ollama
 - **Customizable Activation**: Choose your preferred trigger key (defaults to right shift)
 - **Prompt Library**: Save and reuse complex or frequently used prompts